-The IAFC and the Ready, Set, Go!
-Program are partners of the FAC Coalition.
+The IAFC is a partner of the FAC Coalition.
 The coalition is a group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter or civilian safety.
 Additional partners include:

 - Insurance Institute for Business and Home Safety